 If, for some reason, you only need one dress shirt in your closet, let it be the white dress shirt.
 It’s the most versatile shirt you will ever own, appropriate for business, dress or casual.
 The right white dress shirt looks impeccable under a suit, fantastic under a sweater or handsome as hell with just a pair of jeans.
+You can accessorise endlessly for example with a variety of mens glasses styles.
 Some would even argue that the right dress shirt could even be worn with a dinner jacket.
 With the exception of two gingham shirts, I’m not a real pattern or stripe kind of guy when it comes to shirts.
 And of all my dress shirts, about 85% of them are plain white.

 In terms of acquiring a great white dress shirt, men often make the mistake of thinking that “a white shirt is a white shirt,” but there are several options to consider.
 First consideration is the fabric, which is very simple: cotton.
 And none of those “no-iron”/”wrinkle-free” shirts, for which the cotton is treated with formaldehyde, producing an itchy, non-breathing, chemically-altered version of cotton.
 There is an aggressive epidemic among shirt makers to push these bastardized “no-iron” cotton dress shirts, even ye olde Brooks Brothers.
 Ignore them and demand 100% regular cotton only.